 What additional financial services and support are available for children receiving adoption assistance?

 There is no specific program offering additional financial support for medical needs.
-However, adoptive parents can receive additional support through the Post Adoption Service Program.
+However, there is some advice on this matter if you head over to GoFundMe.
+As well as that, adoptive parents can receive additional support through the Post Adoption Service Program.

 STEP PARENT ADOPTION